pierre-rouleau/seed7-mode/README.rst

-   used on plain-vanilla Emacs as described in the installation section titled `How To Install seed7-mode with plain vanilla Emacs`_, another of my projects, the `PEL project`_ supports several Emacs extensions that can be useful when programming in `Seed7`_.
+   used on plain-vanilla Emacs as described in the installation section titled `How To Install seed7-mode with plain vanilla Emacs`_, another of my projects, the `PEL project`_ supports several Emacs extensions that can be useful when programming in `Seed7`_ and simplifies installation and upgrades (see sections `How to install and use seed7-mode with PEL`_ and `How to Update Seed7-Mode with PEL`_).

-   PEL provides a large set of specialized information PDFs.
+   - PEL also provides a large set of specialized information PDFs.
-   The `PEL Seed7 PDF`_ provides more information.
+   - The `PEL Seed7 PDF`_ provides more information.
 This document also provides links to other relevant `PEL PDFs`_.
-These are best viewed with a browser that can render them online (instead of downloading them).
+   - These are best viewed with a browser that can render them online (instead of downloading each one separately) because these PDF files hold a large number of hyperlinks to Emacs documentation,  package and project website pages.

 Currently Implemented Features